 When it comes to projects that are not complex, you might want to take a second look at Trello.
 With its design set around cards and boards, you can hardly miss anything.

 We use Trello here at Monetize.info.
-The card-based interface is great for organizing tasks like to-do lists and quickly visualizing project workflow.
+The card-based interface is excellent for organizing tasks like to-do lists and quickly visualizing project workflow.

-The free version allows unlimited personal boards, cards, and lists and up to 10 team boards.
-On a business plan which is $9,99 per month for each user, you get unlimited team boards and other features.
+The free version allows unlimited personal boards, cards, lists, and ten team boards.
+On a business plan, which is $9,99 per month for each user, you get unlimited team boards and other features.

 Check below a step by step tutorial on how to use Trello: